Swedish Agency for Government Employers

 The Swedish Agency for Government Employers is located in central Stockholm.

-As one of the parties on the Swedish labour market, safeguarding the interests of central government employers, SAGE regularly participates in consultations with the Government on EU related issues.
-These consultations include discussions on how EU directives and regulations are to be incorporated into Swedish legislation.
-SAGE also regularly provides responses to documents circulated by the Government for comment and also to other enquiries from international organisations.
+- As one of the parties on the Swedish labour market, safeguarding the interests of central government employers, SAGE regularly participates in consultations with the Government on EU related issues.

-Since SAGE joined the network in 1995, EUPAN has grown both in size and scope.
-SAGE participates in the network together with the Ministry of Finance and the Agency for Public Management, with the main responsibilities in Human Resources- and employer issues.
+- SAGE participates in the network together with the Agency for Public Management.
+SAGE has the main responsibilities in Human Resources and employer issues.

 The Swedish Government has delegated employment policy within the central Government sector to the agencies.